How Stopped Clocks Works

 The site includes automated tools to gather detailed information about each clock and its building.

-After posting a clock, you can use the "Discover more" button to automatically research:
+After posting a clock, you can automatically research:

 • Building information and historical context